+353-1-416-8900REST OF WORLD

 • India

-The epidemiology of gastric ulcers differs across countries due to factors such as dietary habits, healthcare availability, prevalence of Helicobacter pylori infection, nonsteroidal anti-inflammatory drug (NSAID) use, smoking rates, and genetic predispositions.
-In The United States, an estimated 1% to 6% of the population is affected by peptic ulcers.
+The epidemiology of gastric ulcers varies between countries owing to differences in dietary habits, healthcare access, prevalence of Helicobacter pylori infection, use of nonsteroidal anti-inflammatory drugs (NSAIDs), smoking rates, and genetic factors.
+In the United States, approximately 1% to 6% of the population has peptic ulcers.

 Scope of the Report